rapha18th/fruit-classifier/README.md

                             send_message(recipient_id, pred_message)

     return "Message Processed"

+def verify_fb_token(token_sent):
+    # take token sent by Facebook and verify it matches the verify token you sent
+    # if they match, allow the request, else return an error
+    if token_sent == VERIFY_TOKEN:
+        return request.args.get("hub.challenge")
+    return 'Invalid verification token'

 ```
 the function above defines how we receive the messages from Facebook messenger.
+In our app route '/' we handle two types of requests.
+The `GET` method checks for the verify token while the `POST` method is used by Facebook to send our bot messenger sent by a user on our Messenger application.
 When a message is a text, the response is sent from the get_message function.
 When it is an image, Facebook generates a url for the image and the response will be the output returned when we run that url through our classifier using the model_predict function.
 In both cases the send_message function is used to send back the response to the user and it passes in the receipient_id(user) and the message(response).
+We specify attachment type as images  because our model can only classify images.

+The `verify_fb_token` function checks if token indeed matches the one sent by facebook.

 The get_message function:
 ```